keerah/SendTo_FFmpeg/README.md

 First click `Code` -> `Donwload ZIP` on this page or downlad from the [releases page](https://github.com/keerah/SendTo_FFmpeg/releases) to get all the scripts, it's all yours for free and forever.
 Unpack the downloaded zip to any convenient location where these presets will stay present.

-Then you will need to [download the FFmpeg executables](https://ffmpeg.org/download.html#build-windows) or from [here on Github](https://github.com/BtbN/FFmpeg-Builds/releases), it's free as well.
+Then you will need to [download the offical FFmpeg executables](https://ffmpeg.org/download.html#build-windows) or from [here on Github](https://github.com/BtbN/FFmpeg-Builds/releases), it's free as well.

 By default these scripts assume the path to FFmpeg.exe is `c:\Program Files\ffmpeg\bin`, so you can simply extract the downloaded ffmpeg archive into `c:\Program Files\ffmpeg`.
 If you place ffmpeg into a different folder, you will need to edit the `stf.path.ffmpeg` option in the settings file named `sendtoffmpeg_settings.cmd`.
 There's a full description for each option in that file.